 Reasons To Fight A Home Foreclosure

 If you have received a notice of foreclosure from your home lender, it probably came as no surprise.
 In all likelihood, you have already been struggling to keep up with your mortgage payments for months or even longer, and you may feel resigned to the fact that you are going to lose your home.
 The fact is, however, that you do not have to let this happen to you.
-While the bank has a legal right to carry out a foreclosure after you have defaulted on your loan payments, you also have a right to contest the foreclosure, and by doing so you can nearly always obtain a far better outcome than you would if you did nothing.

 As soon as you hire Whiteman Borden, LLC to represent you against the bank, we can conduct an exhaustive investigation of the loan documents and other aspects of the situation to determine whether you have been the victim of any type of fraud or misconduct on the part of the lender.
 While most of the negative attention in a foreclosure normally focuses on the delinquent borrower, in truth the bank is frequently at fault and there are many cases on record of foreclosures which are simply fraudulent.

 The courts generally favor the lender in cases of foreclosure, but by forcing the lender to prove every element of the case we are often able to demonstrate weaknesses that can be exploited to your advantage.
 For example, even a simple error in explaining the interest rate could constitute a violation of the federal Truth in Lending Act.
 Violations of state and federal law, lack of proper documentation and even evidence of outright fraud can all be used as grounds to file a motion to dismiss a foreclosure.
 Even if you do not succeed in stopping the foreclosure, by fighting it you can often at least delay the process by several months, thereby giving your family much needed time to prepare to move and to find a new home.

 Determining If You Are Ready To Move On